thommcgrath/Beacon/docs/configs/craftingcosts/index.markdown

 The menu next to **Target Ingredients**{:.ui-keyword} behaves exactly the same as the menu next to **Target Recipes**{:.ui-keyword}.

+{:.info .titled}
+> Glossary
+>
-> Remember, recipes are engrams that can be crafted, and ingredients are the engrams required to craft a recipe.
+> Recipes are engrams that can be crafted, and ingredients are the engrams required to craft a recipe.

 The menu next to **Replacement Ingredient**{:.ui-keyword} allows you to optionally replace the targeted ingredients with another ingredient.
 For example, you could target red and blue gems and have them replaced with green gems.